testdouble/test_data/README.md

 ## Fears, Uncertainties, and Doubts

+### But we use and like `factory_bot` and so I am inclined to dislike everything about this

+If you use `factory_bot` and all of these are true:

+* Your integration tests are super fast and not getting significantly slower over time

+* A single change to a factory rarely results in test failures that (rather than indicating a bug in the production code) instead require that each of those tests be updated to get back to a passing state

+* The number of associated records generated between your most-used, default factories are representative of production data, as opposed to just generating "one of everything" (i.e. you don't have multiple `User` factories with names like `:user` and `:basic_user` and `:lite_user` and `:plain_user_no_associations_allowed`)

+* Your most-invoked factories generate realistic attributes, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional field filled

+If none of these things are true, then congratulations!
+You are using `factory_bot` the right way!
+(And if you've been using it extensively for more than two years and can honestly say that all of the above is true, please [contact Justin](mailto:justin@testdouble.com), because he would love to meet with you, as he's never seen a team accomplish this).

+However, if any of the above might be reasonably used to describe your test suite's use of `factory_bot`, these are the sorts of failure modes that `test_data` was designed to address and we hope you'll consider it with an open mind.
+At the same time, we acknowledge that large test suites can't be rewritten and migrated to a different source of test data overnight—nor should they be!

 ### How will I handle merge conflicts in these SQL files if I have lots of people working on lots of feature branches all adding to the `test_data` database dumps?

 In a word: thoughtfully!